-Meet Me in New Orleans!
+Meet Me in Louisiana!

 My mom always wondered why I never had a burning desire to go shopping with her on Sundays.
 Instead I watched endless hours of football.

 It wasn’t just New Orleans Saints games.
 They usually played Sunday at noon in the 1990s and early 2000s, so there were two more games on afterward.
 That meant I was watching those too … after I vented my frustrations in a unique way.

 I wrote postgame commentary in my own spiral notebook, perhaps foreshadowing a career to come.
 It was like therapy after some pretty painful losses of the pre-Sean Payton days!
 River City Relay in December 2003 comes to mind as I write this.
 I dreamed of one day covering the Saints.
 It’s all I talked about.

 From 2012-15, I actually did.
 I worked at NOLA.com and hosted two daily video shows, “Black and Gold Today” and “Talkin’ Tigers.”
 I’d found my groove.

 That was a devastating September day.
 I thought I’d be a sports journalist forever.
 But then I realized God had other plans for me, including marriage to my husband, Adam, a second move to Lake Charles, and pursuing a master’s degree.